Kalandra employs a team of professionals with backgrounds in health, business and cumulatively more than 60 years’ experience in tertiary education.

 Chief Executive: Dr. Christine Clark

 As well as Chief Executive Christine is also the Founder of Kalandra.
 Christine is a Registered Nurse and achieved her Doctoral Studies in Aged Care.
 She is a past board member and Chair of Neuro Connection, a foundation assisting in the rehabilitation of people with neurological conditions.
 She also lecturers in Health Management Studies for an MBA programme.
 Christine is responsible for the vision and strategic leadership of the organisation especially developing the relationships to enable the direction of Kalandra.
 Christine is also part of the Kalandra Governance Board.

-Chief Operating Officer: Kim Gordon
+Chief Operating Officer: Kelly Clark (Storey)

 Campus Manager: Christine Ozich